girder/viime/joss/paper.md

 labeled.
 The minimum correlation used for visualization can be interactively adjusted.
 Using the left mouse button the map can be moved and using the wheel, the map can be expanded.
 To help clean up and interrogate the data, individual metabolites can be selected, moved and pinned in the map.
-This enables the cleaner visualization of selected metabolite groups.
+This enables a cleaner visualization of selected metabolite groups.
 Hovering over nodes or edges brings up the metabolite identification information and the strength of the correlations respectively.